nci/gsky/install/README.md

 Build the GSKY environment
 ----------
 - Login to the VM via SSH
-- copy the ‘build_all.sh’ to the home dir.
+- Transfer ‘build_all.sh’ to the home dir.
 - cd ~
 - sudo ./build_all.sh

 Do the following if the ‘build_all.sh’ is not provided.

-- Login to the VM via SSH
 - cd ~
 - git clone https://github.com/nci/gsky.git
 - cp gsky/install/build_all.sh ~